-Action Action description Roles Coordination point or nominated respondent Milestone date in implementation plan Amended completion date (if applicable) Status Context for ratings provider for ongoing development of the NMHSPF.
-1.4 developing and releasing planning tools based on the NMHSPF and an evidence based stepped care model Governments will agree on licensing arrangements/ agreements.
-The Commonwealth will issue licences to authorised users of the NMHSPF.
-The Commonwealth will release the planning tools and support materials and lead the provision of training to be provided by the Commonwealth-contracted expert provider.
-NMHSPF Steering Committee Progressively to June 2018 n/a Completed Development of the Nation Planning Framework is ong 1.5 making available key national data to inform regional level understanding of service gaps, duplication and areas of highest need Governments will contribute relevant data for the development of regional data.
+Roles Coordination point or nominated respondent Milestone date in implementation plan Amended completion date (if applicable) Status Context for ratings 1.5: Making available key national data to inform regional level und derstanding of servi ce gaps, duplication and areas of highes st need.
+Governments will contribute relevant data for the development of regional data.
 The Commonwealth will use existing funding arrangements with the AIHW to facilitate this action.
 Steering and coordination of the development of regional data reporting will occur through MHISSC.
-MHISSC Completed June 2018 n/a Completed This action was reported as Fifth Plan 2020 progress re 2.1 Governments will work with PHNs and LHNs to implement integrated planning and service delivery at the regional level.
-This will include: utilising existing agreements between the Commonwealth and individual state and territory governments The Commonwealth will use existing agreements (such as bilateral agreements and other existing agreements, including National Partnership Agreements or MOUs) with state and territory governments to facilitate a coordinated approach to AHMAC (progress reported by the MHPC) Commencing early 2018 n/a Closed The National Mental Health Agreement supersedes this onal Mental Health Service ngoing. as 'completed' in the report.
+MHISSC Completed June 2018 n/a Completed This action was reported as 'completed' in the Fifth Plan 2020 progress report.
+2.1: Governments will work with PHNs and LHNs to implement intutilising existing agreements between the Commonwealth and planning arrangements.
+The Commonwealth will use existing agreements (such as bilateral agreements and other existing agreements, including National Partnership Agreements or MOUs) with state and territory governments to facilitate a coordinated approach to regional planning and service delivery.
+AHMAC (progress reported by the MHPC) Commencing early 2018 n/a Closed The National Mental Health and Suicide Prevention Agreement supersedes this action.
+2.2: Engaging with the local community, including consumers and Controlled Health Services (ACCHS), National Disability Insurance private providers and social service agencies.
+PHNs and LHNs will work collaboratively to engage regional stakeholders in the regional planning and service delivery process.
+Governments will strengthen existing partnerships with stakeholders to engage with the local community.
+The Expert Advisory Group will provide advice to governments on strategies to maximise engagement.
+AHMAC (progress reported by the MHPC) Commencing early 2018 n/a Completed This action was reported as 'completed' in the Fifth Plan 2020 progress report.
+2.3: Undertaking joint regional mental health needs assessment to of existing resources and improve sustainability. o identify gaps, dup lication and inefficie ncies to make bette r use PHNs and LHNs will work towards data sharing to map regional service provision and identify areas of duplication, inefficiency and service gaps.
+PHNs and LHNs will utilise the NHMSPF and other planning tools to facilitate regional needs assessment and planning. МНРС Progressively from June 2018 n/a Completed This action was reported as 'completed' in the Fifth Plan 2020 progress report.